HM Prison Wormwood Scrubs: Modern era

 In 2017, the prison was reportedly overcrowded and some areas were strewn with litter and infested with rats and cockroaches.
 At the time of the inspection, there were 1,258 prisoners.
 Some were locked in their cells for 23 hours a day.
 The prison was reportedly dangerous for staff and inmates, and officers were concerned for their safety.
 There were 40 to 50 violent incidents a month.
 Chief Inspector Peter Clarke described "an extremely concerning picture" including, "intractable failings" continuing since earlier inspections from 2014.

 In 2018, a prisoner was stabbed to death and three other prisoners were charged with his murder.

 On 30 August 2018 prisoner Winston Augustine committed suicide in the segregation unit after spending two days locked in a showerless cell with no food and without the tramadol prescribed for kidney stones that caused him pain.
 He was suffering from ketoacidosis due to starvation.
 A 2021 inquest subsequently identified the prison's failure to provide food and medication as contributing factors to the death; the facility's head of safer custody told the inquest she was "horrified" by the "wrongdoing".

 In 2019, HM Inspectorate of Prisons found that although improvements had been made to make the prison safer, "the work was often not sufficiently embedded to have yet made enough difference to outcomes".
 Another inspection, in 2021, reported that improvements had been maintained and there were reductions in the levels of violence, though this was partly because many prisoners were locked in their cells for most of the day.
 At the time of the inspection there were 1,079 prisoners.

 In 2024, a prisoner named Graham Gomm absconded after he had been taken to Hammersmith Hospital to be treated following him feeling unwell the day before.

+In January 2026, 86 protesters supporting Palestine Action, a group proscribed as a terrorist organisation by the British government, were arrested at Wormwood Scrubs Prison after attempting to enter restricted areas of the facility.
+The Metropolitan Police stated that the group obstructed prison staff, threatened officers, and refused to leave when instructed.
+The incident attracted media attention and a response from a Ministry of Justice spokesperson.